OpenNews/srccon/scholarships.md

 We want to make sure that SRCCON is an event that includes the diversity of the communities we serve&mdash;geographically, demographically, experientially, and more.
 We know that travel costs can be a hardship, and offer this scholarship as a way to help mitigate that.

 ## How Do You Decide Who Will Receive a Scholarship?
 OpenNews staff reviews all applications.
-We prioritize applications from members of communities under-represented in journalism and technology and from smaller and non-coastal newsrooms.
+We prioritize applications from members of communities underrepresented in journalism and technology and from smaller and non-coastal newsrooms.

 ## Do I Still Need to Purchase a Ticket to SRCCON?
 If you receive a scholarship, you will not have to purchase a ticket.